rspec/rspec-mocks/features/verifying_doubles/README.md

 Verifying doubles are a stricter alternative to [normal doubles](./basics/test-doubles) that provide guarantees about what is being verified.
 When using verifying doubles, RSpec will check that the methods being stubbed are actually present on the underlying object if it is available.
-Prefer using veryifing doubles over normal doubles.
+Prefer using verifying doubles over normal doubles.

 No checking will happen if the underlying object or class is not defined, but when run with it present (either as a full spec run or by explicitly preloading collaborators) a failure will be